benoitj/plantuml-c4-macros/README.md

+# NOTE: Since I wrote this, quite similar C4 macros were integrated into plantuml stdlib.
+I have since then transitioned to it since there is no point to duplicate work. https://plantuml.com/stdlib

 # PlantUML macros for C4 Architecture diagrams

 This is a set of macros to produce C4 architecture diagrams using plantuml text based diagram tool.